Your Custom Nightguard

 The temporomandibular joint is located just in front of your ear, and it’s one of the most complex joints in your body.
 Its ligaments, bones, discs, and muscles intertwine to allow you to glide and open and close your mouth.
 Your face is also home to several sinus cavities behind the forehead, between the eyes, deep within the skull, and within the maxilla, which forms the cheek and upper jaw.
 Because the sinuses are virtually incorporated into the jaw, It can be hard to distinguish between pain caused by TMJ and pain caused by a sinus infection.

-In addition, the symptoms of sinus problems can make existing TMJD worse.
+While TMJ won’t cause sinus problems, the symptoms of existing sinus problems can make TMJD worse.
 Nasal congestion and bruxism can trigger snoring and restless sleep.
 Sinusitis can cause breathing problems because of congestion, leading you to breathe with your mouth open.
 This pulls the jaw out of its natural resting position, which can stress the jaw and contribute to bruxism, or teeth grinding.
 Sinus issues like allergies can also cause sneezing, an action that can cause your jaw to click or pop, or even dislocate entirely.

 The roots of TMJ are frequently related to a misalignment of the jawbone.
 The temporomandibular joint is the only joint in the body that has something preventing it from closing entirely: your teeth.
 When it’s doing its job properly, your bite feels natural.
 However, if your jaw is misaligned, your bite will be, too.
 What’s worse is that if your jaw is out of line, your teeth will unconsciously try to pull it back into place, causing bruxism.
 Teeth clenching and grinding is one of the most common symptoms of TMJ and can cause enamel wear, jaw soreness and fatigue, and even cracked and broken teeth.